Close Banner

 When a childhood head injury left Jim Kwik struggling in school, he became known as "the boy with the broken brain."
 But through decades of discovering different learning habits, he was able to literally rebuild his brain.

 Now, Jim is one of the top memory coaches in the country, a leading expert in brain optimization, memory improvement, and accelerated learning and the author Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life.
 "There's no such thing as a good or bad memory.
-There's a trained memory and an untrained memory," he shares on today's episode of the mindbodygreen podcast
+There's a trained memory and an untrained memory," he shares on this episode of the mindbodygreen podcast

 Below, find Kwik's must-have memory hacks to kick-start your own brain training boot camp: